jasonthekim/SimplificationOfISS/README.md

 6. Under "XMLsightingData_citiesUSA09", right click `XML` and click `Open link in new tab`.
 7. Repeat same process of using `wget` command.

-## Instructions for Building Container from Dockerfile:
+## Instructions for Building and Container from Dockerfile:
 1. Type in command line: `touch Dockerfile`
 2. Specify requirements needed for the Flask application by typing in command line: `vim requirements.txt`
 3. In the file created in step 2 type: `Flask==2.0.3` and save.